Macintosh001/EECS-3311-final-project/README.md

 ### SQL Database

 Our product required a local SQL database to work.
 So make sure you have one installed.
+In the first window of the application, you will be asked to enter a username and password.
+Here, you must enter the username and password for your local host server.
+If running the persistence integration tests, which should only be done by the dev team or admin, you must have the username root (the default username) and the password root1234.
-To change your password (which you will need to know), you can run the following SQL query.
+To change your password (which you will need to do only for integration testing), you can run the following SQL query.
 ```roomsql
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'root1234';
 ```